top of page

 Core Word of the Week

 Pick one or two core words that fit easily into your daily routines, like GO during play or MORE during snack time, and model them often.
-This type of focused stimulation helps your child notice patterns and connect the word, symbol, and meaning.

 Model frequently and naturally.